JeremiahGelb/A_PLUS_Q/README.md

 # A_PLUS_Q
-Queuing simulation for ECE 579
+Queuing simulation for a class I took at school

 ## BUILD
 ```